whatisnuclear/website/reactor_history.md

   to be used in power reactor construction.
 The resistance of materials to the environment required for power production was the primary challenge of power reactor development.
-* Knolls intermediate reactor — to explore the possibilities of breeding and to develop usable power (soon repurposed as another submarine prototype, now designated SIR or S1G)
+* Knolls intermediate reactor — to explore the possibilities of breeding and to develop usable power (soon repurposed as another submarine prototype, called SIR and/or S1G)

 The first three were built in Idaho, thus creating what was then called the National Reactor Testing Station (NRTS) and is now the Idaho National Lab (INL).
 The fourth was built